-tudents in the JLV follow the National Curriculum covering the subjects you'd expect such as Maths, English, Science, French, Physical Education and Art.
-Students also study History, Geography Religious Studies, Create (Music, Media and Drama) and a termly SECURE option.
-In SECURE lessons, students will experience new areas of learning, such as cookery, Spanish, ICT; or have the opportunity to catch up on areas in which they are weaker.
+Students in the JLV follow the National Curriculum covering the subjects you'd expect such as Maths, English, Science, French, Physical Education and Art.
+Students also study History, Geography Religious Studies, Music, and a termly SECURE option.
+In SECURE lessons, students will experience new areas of learning, such as cookery, Spanish, Media, Drama, ICT; or have the opportunity to catch up on areas in which they are weaker.

 Our curriculum is designed to optimise achievement alongside developing the key skills and attributes required for students to be successful learners throughout their time with us and beyond.
 Literacy and numeracy skills are developed across all subjects in the JLV curriculum.

-Our learner attributes, or 5Rs, (reasoning, reflectiveness, responsibility, resourcefulness, resilience) are developed in every subject area and are the keys to success.
+As a school we believe in a set of core principles, which infuse throughout our curriculum, culture, classrooms, and have become a key part of our everyday language: 'This is a school built on respect, developing resilient learners, expert readers, knowledge explorers and responsible citizens'.
 We want our students to become increasingly independent in their learning and become less reliant on a teacher telling them what to do.
 Opportunities for greater independence grow as students move through the JLV.